 |Piedmont Technical College||620 North Emerald Road, Greenwood, South Carolina, 29646||No||Yes|

 Demand for Vet Techs in South Carolina

 Without a doubt, South Carolina is currently a hot state for vet tech job openings.
-By illustration, the Bureau of Labor Statistics (BLS Dec.
-2015) projected that opportunities nationwide for vet techs will increase 19 percent between 2014 and 2024.
+By illustration, the Bureau of Labor Statistics (BLS 2021) projected that opportunities nationwide for vet techs will increase 15 percent between 2020 and 2030.
 This figure is much higher than the average growth anticipated across all occupations during that period (8 percent).

-Where Do Vet Techs in SC Work?
+Where Do Vet Techs in South Carolina Work?